theislab/sfaira/docs/adding_datasets.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Before you start writing the data loader, we recommend completing this checks and preparation measures.
-Phase P is sub-structured into 4 sub-phases:
+Phase P is sub-structured into sub-phases:

-* Pa: Name the data loader.
-* Pb: Check that the data loader was not already implemented.
-* Pc: Prepare an installation of sfaira to use for data loader writing.
-* Pd: Download the raw data into a local directory.

 Pa.
 Name the data loader.
     We will decide for a  name of the dataloader based on its DOI.